 The page quote comes from A Song of Ice and Fire, in which the royal Targaryen line is blessed with greatness as much as it is cursed with madness due to centuries of inbreeding.
 It started with the first Targaryen king, who was a great man but unfortunately married and had children with both of his sisters (a family tradition, his parents were brother and sister too); from there on out it's been a crapshoot.
 The line has produced many able warriors, statesmen, and scholars as well as a rogue's gallery of tyrants and psychopaths.
 Some Targaryens begin quite noble and lose their grip on sanity as they age, such as King Aerys II— by the end of his reign, he was known as King Aerys the Mad, and in the end his excesses sparked a revolt that toppled the dynasty.
 Daenerys, the only POV character with Targaryen blood (so far as we know) seems to have come out fine; her brother, Viserys... not so much.
 The books do give us some other normal Targaryens— Rhaegar (universally loved, killed in Robert's Rebellion), Maester Aemon of the Night's Watch, and Aegon VI, who it turns out is still alive— and is essentially the opposite of Joffrey.

 The Lannisters seem to be heading the inbred-madness route too: King Joffrey and his siblings Myrcella and Tommen are the product of Brother-Sister Incest between Queen Cersei (married to King Robert, whom she hates) and her twin brother Jaime.
 Jaime and Cersei's parents were first cousins.
 Cersei is a paranoid schemer who eventually engineers her own downfall, and Joffrey, her son was sadistic and unstable and had to be put down by Littlefinger and the Tyrells.
 Hopefully averted with Prince Tommen and Princess Myrcella, who are both perfectly sweet children... for now.

-Interestingly, the bit with the Targaryens seems to be entirely a question of the incest, as the Baratheons—noted to be a line founded by the bastard of an early Targaryen and in the modern generation descended from a Targaryen less than 60 years ago — all seem sane enough.
+Interestingly, the Targaryen insanity problem seems to be entirely a question of the incest, as the Baratheons — a line founded by the bastard of an early Targaryen and in the modern generation descended from a Targaryen less than 60 years ago — all seem sane enough.
 Granted, Robert turned into a lazy Adipose Rex and Stannis is suicidally stubborn, but that's not insanity.